nthucurry/gitbook/knowledge/oracle/dataguard.md

 -- primary DB archive status
 select * from v$archive_dest_status where status != 'INACTIVE';

--- switchover status(primary: TO STANDBY;standby: NOT ALLOWED)
-select name, open_mode, database_role, switchover_status from v$database;
+-- switchover status(primary: TO STANDBY; standby: NOT ALLOWED) select name, open_mode, database_role, switchover_status from v$database;

 -- there are missing archive logs on the standby database server(no selected rows is right)